digital-ai/release-livedeployments-demo/README.md

 ## Start & stop

-To start Release and Deploy in docker:
+To start the entire demo, including setup:

     ./up.sh

-To tear down Release and Deploy:
+To tear down the entire demo:

     ./down.sh